Knucklebones: East Asia

 In China, the game is called 抓石子 zhuāshízi ("pick up pebbles").
 It is played with around seven pebbles or cloth bags filled with sand or rice.
 The player arranges the pebbles evenly first.
 They throw one pebble into the air and quickly grab a pebble on the table before catching the falling pebble.
 If the player touches more than one pebble on the table, they forfeit their turn.

 In Korea it is called 공기 (gonggi), also jjagebatgi, salgu, or datjjakgeoli.
 It involves five or more small pebbles called 공깃돌 (gonggitdol).
 It has five levels escalating in difficulty and mechanics.
 The first four levels increases the number of pebbles collected per throw, while in the last level, the players catch the pebbles on the backs of their hand.

 In Japan, the game is called お手玉 (otedama) and originated from China during the Nara Period.
 It uses small bags of azuki beans called ojami.
 It is played in two ways: nagedama (投げ玉), which is similar to juggling; and yosedama (よせ玉), which is similar to modern knucklebones.

 South Asia

-In India, particularly in Tamilnadu, the game is called anju kal ("5 stones").
+In India, the game is called anju kal in Tamil and panchguti/pansguti (পাঁচগুটি) in Bengali and Assamese ("5 stones").
 It is played with 5–7 stones.
 It is played between two or more players in turn.
-This is mostly played by girls in their leisure time from ancient times.
 The game is played in 5 rounds.
 Generally for first 4 rounds four stones are thrown on the floor.
 First round is to pick up 4 stones one by one.
 Second round is to pick 2 stones at a time.
 Third round is to pick 3 stones together and then pick one.
 Fourth round is to pick all four in one go.
 Last round is to toss all the stones from palm and place it on the back of the palm and then catch all four by tossing to above.